 How to Set Up a PC for a Web Based HTML5 Exhibition Game

-HTML5 gives you the option of using your game across different devices at exhibitions/events.
-For instance you might want to use a PC with a large touch screen at one event, but scale it down to mounted iPads at another.
-It also gives you the added option of having a public web based version of your game, to help with your other marketing activities, with minimal changes.
-Conversely, if you get a web based HTML5 game produced for a marketing campaign, you can easily get some slight modifications made to use it at an exhibition.
+HTML5 gives you the option of using your exhibition stand game across different devices at exhibitions/events.
+For instance you might want to set up your game on a PC with a large touch screen at one event, but scale it down to mounted iPads at another.
+It also gives you the added option of having a public web based version of your exhibition game with minimal changes if you wish, to help with your other marketing activities.
+Conversely, if you get a web based HTML5 game produced for a marketing campaign, you can easily get some slight modifications made to use it at a trade show on standard PC hardware or tablets.

-Any PC with a screen (and input devices) connected can be used to run a game on an exhibition stand.
+Any PC with a screen (and input devices) connected can be used to run your HTML5 game on an exhibition stand.
 This setup also give you the greatest flexibility.
 You can choose the size of screen.
-Anything from a modest sized desktop screen right up to a giant touch screen display, the choice is yours.
+Anything from a modest sized desktop screen right up to a giant touch screen display built into your exhibition stand, the choice is yours.
 You also get a choice of input devices, usually a touch screen or joystick/gamepad for more arcade style games.
-Although mouse and/or keyboard is out, for reasons I’ll get to shortly.
+Although mouse and/or keyboard is out, for reasons I’ll get to shortly (and in any case probably not right for game controls on an exhibition stand anyway).

 Although most simple 2D games don’t need a state-of-the-art games machine to run, I’d always recommend you test and set up the game on the actual hardware you’ll be using at the exhibition well ahead of time.
-The last thing you want is to get there (with limited time on the morning of the first day) and set up for the first time.
+The last thing you want is to get to the trade show (with limited time on the morning of the first day) and set up for the first time.
 That’s asking for trouble.
-So make sure you take a bit of preparation time to do this beforehand to make sure setup is stress free on the day.
+So make sure you take a bit of preparation time to set up your game before the event, to make sure setup is stress free on the day.

-The machine itself and any physical peripherals/input devices that would allow players to quit out of your game should not be accessible.
+The PC itself and any physical peripherals/input devices that would allow players to quit out of your game should not be accessible.
 Move them out of the way, lock them away, whatever you have to do.
-Any input devices and peripherals (anything players don’t need or shouldn’t have access to) should be disconnected where possible.
-If you need to connect a mouse and/or keyboard to set up your machine, only connect them when you need them and disconnect them afterwards.
-The only input devices accessible to the public should be the ones that the game requires (usually either a touch screen or gamepad/joystick).
+Any input devices and peripherals (anything players don’t need or shouldn’t have access to) should be disconnected from the PC altogether, where possible.
+If you need to connect a mouse and/or keyboard to set the game up on the PC, only connect when you need them and disconnect again afterwards.
+The only input devices accessible to the public should be the ones that they need to play the game (usually either a touch screen or gamepad/joystick).

-It’s also worth mentioning that any gamepads or joysticks you intend to use, should have some sort of secure mount.
+It’s also worth mentioning that any gamepads or joysticks you intend to use, should have some sort of secure mount on your exhibition stand.
 The last thing you want is for your controller to go walkies 10 minutes into the first day.

 I’d also strongly recommend that you use a machine with a fresh, up-to-date install of Windows.
-Again it’s about stripping the machine down to the bare minimum that’s needed to run the game.
-No extra software that’s surplus to requirements should be installed on the machine.
+Again it’s about stripping the PC down to the bare minimum that’s needed to run the game.
+No extra software that’s surplus to requirements should be installed.

-Under no circumstances should you use a regular work machine for this.
+Under no circumstances should you use a regular in-use work PC for this.
 If a player does somehow manage to get out of the game and get access to Windows, you don’t want them having access to all your sensitive files.

-Windows 10 is ideal, as it’s best equipped to set up and use touch screens and lock down the operating system.
+Windows 10 is ideal, as it’s best equipped to set up and use touch screens and lock down the operating system for HTML5 games.
 Once we get to the details of setting up Windows, we’ll be assuming we’re working with Windows 10.

-Obviously, you need to make sure the machine you’re using has sufficient power as well.
+Obviously, you need to make sure the PC you have the game set up on has sufficient power as well.
 If you’re running all day, just a laptop with one battery pack isn’t going to do it.
 You’ll need either mains power or sufficient battery packs to last the duration.

-Also, make sure any powered input devices have sufficient charge to last.
+Also, make sure any wireless, rechargeable input devices have sufficient charge to last the duration of each day of the trade show and you’re able to recharge them in the evening.
 If you’re using a gamepad or joystick that needs charging, make sure it’s fully charged and consider having another fully charged spare on hand just in case.

-Usually you’ll need a live internet connection on the machine you’ll be using.
+Usually you’ll need a live internet connection on the PC you’ll be running your web based HTML5 game on.
 Features like scoreboards, data capture forms etc. usually rely on server-side scripts and storage.
-So again, check in advance that you’ll get access to Wi-Fi at the exhibition, if not you’ll need to organise some other solution.
+So again, check in advance that you’ll get access to Wi-Fi at the exhibition, if not you’ll need to organise some other way to set up your game at the exhibition.

 It doesn’t generally need to be particularly fast (for scoreboards and data capture we’re talking about transferring tiny amounts of data), but it does need to be there and not dropping out all the time.

-We need to make sure the machine is set up properly to lock it down.
+You need to make sure your PC is set up properly to lock it down.
 Otherwise players will be able to exit out of your game into Windows to mess with things they shouldn’t.
 On PC this will require changing some Windows setting and utilising Google Chrome’s “Kiosk Mode”.

 Setting up Windows 10